How Do I Know If I Have Dizziness?

 If the dizziness is caused by medication, your doctor may reduce the amount you take or switch you to another drug.

-For vertigo, your doctor may prescribe bed rest or medications that suppress the activity of the inner ear like antihistamines or sedatives.
+For vertigo, your doctor may prescribe bed rest or medications that suppress the activity of the inner ear like the antihistamine meclizine or sedatives.
+Surgery may be necessary for more severe cases, such as those caused by Meniere's disease.

 Disequilibrium or imbalance can be treated with balance therapy, which uses sophisticated devices to make a person relearn their sense of balance, but psychological methods may also be necessary.
 Stress management and relaxation therapy may help.